 For your venue, be sure you determine where you will be able to display your auction items.
 You will want this space to be big enough, with adequate lighting and room for your guests to browse.

-Also, make sure that your venue is suitable for mobile bidding.
+WIFI is a MUST!
+Make sure that your venue is suitable for mobile bidding.
 Please review this Knowledge Base article on how to evaluate your venue’s network and WIFI capabilities.

 SOLICITING AUCTION ITEMS